SMSPIRITUALITY—MEDIA

 Pondicherry and the Integral Yoga

-Acquitted in 1909, Aurobindo continued his journalism for another year, then in 1910 — receiving what he described as an inner instruction — abruptly withdrew from political life and sailed for the French colony of Pondicherry on the southeast coast of India, beyond the reach of British arrest.
+Acquitted in 1909, Aurobindo continued his journalism for another year.
+Then, receiving what he described as an inner instruction, he withdrew from political life in 1910 and sailed for Pondicherry, a French colony on the southeast coast of India beyond the reach of British arrest.
 He spent the remaining forty years of his life there.
-The decades in Pondicherry produced the body of work he is now known by: The Life Divine (1939–40), the systematic philosophical statement of the project; The Synthesis of Yoga, the practical exposition; Essays on the Gita, the Bhagavad Gītā commentary that runs the Integral reading through the text; and Savitri, the twenty-four-thousand-line epic poem in English blank verse he worked on for the last thirty-five years of his life.
-The project he called Integral Yoga (or pūrṇa yoga) distinguishes itself from the classical paths by the direction of its operative arc.
-The classical yogaskarma, bhakti, jñāna — are organised around the liberation of the practitioner from manifestation; the Advaita Vedānta lineages around the recognition of the practitioner as the unmanifest absolute.
-Aurobindo's claim was that the path's longer reach is the descent of what he termed the Supermind — the divine consciousness on its own terms — into manifestation, with the human body as the site of the eventual divinisation rather than as the burden the path is supposed to escape.
-The metaphysics is high; the operative practice the work prescribes — surrender to the inward divine, the consistent re-orientation of every level of the personality, the patient acceptance of what he called the descent — is more recognisable than the metaphysics.
+The decades in Pondicherry produced the body of work he is now known by: The Life Divine (1939–40), a systematic philosophical statement of the project; The Synthesis of Yoga, its practical exposition; Essays on the Gita, a commentary on the Bhagavad Gītā; and Savitri, a twenty-four-thousand-line epic poem in English blank verse he worked on for the last thirty-five years of his life.
+The classical yogas, including karma, bhakti, and jñāna, organise around liberating the practitioner from manifestation.
+Advaita Vedānta points toward the recognition that the practitioner is the unmanifest absolute.
+Integral Yoga proposes instead the descent of the Supermind into manifestation, with the body as the site of transformation rather than the thing to be transcended.
+The operative practice the work prescribes is surrender to the inward divine, the re-orientation of every level of the personality, and acceptance of what he called the descent.
+It is more accessible than the metaphysics might suggest.

 The Mother and the Ashram